JoshKbaum/YouLookGreat/README.md

 # _You Look Great_

 _Currently a Work In Progress.
-An iOS mobile app that compliments you when you take a selfie._
+An iOS mobile app that compliments you when you take a selfie.
+Functionality is completed, will be recording audio shortly._

 ## Setup

 - Download the expo app on your iOS device.
-- `expo start` in terminal.
+- `npm i` and `expo start` in terminal.
 - Scan QR code with your iOS device to launch app on device.

 ## Demo GIFs